Shao-Kui/3DScenePlatform/README.md

 :-------------------------:|:-------------------------:
 ![Manipulating](http://cg.cs.tsinghua.edu.cn/course/vis/Shao-Kui/3dscenesys/4.png "Manipulating")  |  ![Rendering](http://cg.cs.tsinghua.edu.cn/course/vis/Shao-Kui/3dscenesys/5.png "Rendering")

 This is the repository of the paper "Geometry-Based Layout Generation with Hyper-Relations AMONG Objects".
 Our platform is web-based.
 We hope this repository could help researches on 3D scenes and reproducing our framework.
 Our group is small.
 This repo may potentially contain enginneering bugs and this doc may not cover all your confusions.
-Please do issue us if you have problems with this repo.
+Please do issue us if you have problems with this repo or e-mails us by zhangsk18@mails.tsinghua.edu.cn.

 We assume developers and researchers would first deploy this platform.
 The [manuals](#Manuals) are available in the latter of this doc if you wish to directly use a ready clone.